9th March 2026

 How to clean a shower drain trap

-In order for your shower waste to be able to function properly, it needs to be kept clean and free from any hairs or dirt.
+For your shower waste to function properly, it needs to be kept clean and free from any hair or dirt.
+So, how do you access a shower trap?

 It’s quite straightforward, actually.
 All you need is a screwdriver, a piece of cloth, a spray bottle and some white vinegar for the actual cleaning.